thewhodidthis/headlines/readme.md

 </just-headlines>
 ```

-Each feed on a separate host,
+Each feed on a separate host element,

 ```html
 <just-headlines src="###"></just-headlines>
 <just-headlines src="##"></just-headlines>